 This study uses the survey method.
-Questionnaires are distributed to 222 managers of tourism sector, who are mainly working in Istanbul and Izmir.
-183 managers in accommodation enterprises, 22 managers in travel firms and 17 managers in food and beverage companies are interviewed face-to-face and questionnaire forms are filled.
-The survey includes 52 questions that collect information about managers and their organization.
-Questionnaire also tests if the managers are in a fitting position and they use their authority properly.
+Questionnaires were distributed to 222 managers in the tourism sector, who mainly work in Istanbul and Izmir.
+183 managers in accommodation enterprises, 22 managers in travel agencies and 17 managers in food and beverage companies were interviewed face-to-face and questionnaire forms were filled.
+The survey includes 52 questions that collect information about managers and their organizations.
+The questionnaires should also test if the managers are in a fitting position and they use their authority properly.